Wood burning stoves: what you need to know

 - Making the pellets does have an environmental impact

 - Wood pellets can be harder to come by than logs

 - They rely on electricity so will make impact your electricity bill

 - Need to be maintained more regularly than a log stove - wood pellet stoves need to be serviced as well as having twice yearly chimney sweeps.

 Find out more about the installation and running costs of stoves by taking a look at our guide to stove costs and savings.
-You can also use our handy tool to help you find out whether a stove might save you money on your heating bills.
+Or if you're wondering whether a gas or electric stove would be a better choice for you, visit our guide to understand the pros and cons.